gabrevaya/LatentDiffEq.jl/README.md

 ![LDE_framework](./general_framework.png)

-This package is still in an early (but functionnal) stage of it's developpement, any help in finding bugs or improvement would be greatly appreciated.
-Please get in touch if, like us, you share a great interest in bringing this exiting field of research to a wider audience!
+This package is still in an early (but functional) stage of its developpement, any help in finding bugs or improvement would be greatly appreciated.
+Please get in touch if, like us, you share a great interest in bringing this exciting field of research to a wider audience!

 ## Getting Started
 ### Installation